jupyter/nbclient/README.md

 # nbclient

 A client library for executing notebooks.
-Formally nbconvert's ExecutePreprocessor.
+Formerly nbconvert's ExecutePreprocessor.

 **NBClient** is a tool for executing Jupyter Notebooks.